AdaCore/training_material/courses/spark_essentials/040_spark_tools/03-spark_analysis_tools.rst

 .. container:: speakernote

-   Image comes from Appendix of SPARK User's Guide on "SPARK Architecture, Quality Assurance and Maturity"
+   Image comes from Appendix of SPARK Programmer's Guide on "SPARK Architecture, Quality Assurance and Maturity"

 -------------------